vstinner/misc/cpython/pep-incremental-c-api-changes.rst

 The Python C API has multiple issues: see the
 `An Evaluation of Python's C API
 <https://github.com/capi-workgroup/problems/blob/main/capi_problems.rst>`_
 document of the C API Working group.
-Each issue is hard to fix and likely require incompatible changes.
+Most issues are hard to fix and require incompatible changes.
 Easy issues which didn't require incompatible changes were already fixed in the past.

 Limits of the D-Day migration approach